robincornett/genesis-accessible/readme.txt

 Do you need an accessible WordPress website right out of the box?
 Take a look at Leiden, an accessible child theme for the Genesis Framework and this plugin Genesis Accessible.

-Leiden and Genesis Accessible together provide you with a WCAG 2.0 AA accessible WordPress website.
+Leiden and Genesis Accessible together provide you with a WCAG 2.0 AA accessible-ready WordPress website.

 == So what do you need ==